volumio/Build/README.md

 	..

 **mkinitramfs.sh**
-This script is know to fail on Ubuntu and Debian Buster, trying to locate the rootfs device.
+This script is known to fail on Ubuntu and Debian Buster, trying to locate the rootfs device.
 This only happens with <device>config.sh scripts which change the initramfs config from MODULES=most to **MODULES=dep**.
 As Modules=dep does not seem to add relevant additional module anyway, replace the usage of MODULES=dep to **MODULES=list**, which will only add the modules as specified in the list.
 The standard dependencies get added anyway.
 Tested with a number of these scripts, they all work.